DakotaNelson/pushpin-web/README.md

 * Change `ALLOWED_HOSTS` (you can probably guess where that is by now) to the valid host/domain names.

 ### Once it's set up:
- * run `python manage.py getdata` to pull data and populate the database.
-This could be done with cron.
+ * run `python manage.py getdata` to pull data and populate the database manually, otherwise it will be run by celery beat hourly.
+If you want data scraping to be manual only, don't run celery beat.

 ### To add a module:
  * Create the actual module in `pushpin-app/modules`, using another model as a template